 It’s typically a term reserved for heavy drinkers and alcoholics.

 However, a new study shows that you don’t need to drink that much to get serious brain damage.

-In other words, a beer on the couch every night is enough to ramp up your brain’s aging process.
+In other words, a beer on the couch every day is enough to ramp up your brain’s aging process.

 Can you guess the American government’s daily recommendation for men?